Generic name: zolpidem oral spray, metered [ zole-PI-dem ]

 Zolpimist comes with patient instructions for safe and effective use.
 Follow these directions carefully.
 Ask your doctor or pharmacist if you have any questions.

 Zolpimist is for short-term use only.
 Tell your doctor if your insomnia symptoms do not improve, or if they get worse after using this medication for 7 to 10 nights in a row.
-Do not take this medicine for longer than 4 or 5 weeks without your doctor's advice.
+Do not use this medicine for longer than 4 or 5 weeks without your doctor's advice.

 Do not stop using Zolpimist suddenly after long-term use, or you could have unpleasant withdrawal symptoms.
 Ask your doctor how to avoid withdrawal symptoms when you stop using the medicine.